hsf-training/hsf-training-singularity-webpage/paper/paper.md

 # Teaching Experience

-This module on Apptainer has been used during the HSF/IRIS-HEP training events on [Analysis Reproducibility](https://indico.cern.ch/event/1508102/) (formerly known as [Analysis Preservation](https://indico.cern.ch/event/1219810/) and [Analysis Pipelines](https://indico.cern.ch/event/1375507/])).
+This module on Apptainer has been used during the HSF & IRIS-HEP [@IRIS-HEP-webpage] training events on [Analysis Reproducibility](https://indico.cern.ch/event/1508102/) (formerly known as [Analysis Preservation](https://indico.cern.ch/event/1219810/) and [Analysis Pipelines](https://indico.cern.ch/event/1375507/])).
 During a week, we covered tools